KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

     Scenario: basic node support
         Given we have public functions
-        Then we have a New-Node function
+        And we have a New-Node function

     Scenario: basic edge support
         Given we have public functions
-        Then we have a New-Edge function
+        And we have a New-Edge function

 In this example, the `Given we have public functions` in both scenarios would match the following test.